Climate Solutions Council members

 Kathryn Harrison, professor, Department of Political Science, University of British Columbia

-Eden Luymes is a political science student passionate about environmental policy and climate justice.
-She was born and raised in the Fraser Valley, and is currently pursuing a master in political science at the University of British Columbia in Vancouver.
+Eden Luymes is a youth climate activist passionate about environmental policy and climate justice.
+She was born and raised in the Fraser Valley and is currently working as a youth engagement coordinator with the Canadian Parks and Wilderness Society of BC.

-Eden holds undergraduate degrees from the University of British Columbia, with an honours in political science with international relations, and from the Paris Institute of Political Studies (SciencesPo).
-Her research focuses on climate justice and global climate governance.
-In the past she has worked at Environment and Climate Change Canada, the B.C.
-Ministry of Environment and Climate Change Strategy, the United Nations Environment Programme, and the Stanley Park Ecology Society.
-She was also a youth delegate with the British Columbia Council for International Cooperation (BCCIC) to COP26 in Glasgow in 2021.
-Eden sees addressing climate change as an unprecedented opportunity to heal our relationships with the Earth and with each other, and is excited to represent the interests of youth on the Climate Solutions Council.
+Eden holds a master's in political science from the University of British Columbia (UBC), and undergraduate degrees from UBC, with an honours in political science with international relations, and from the Paris Institute of Political Studies.
+Her academic research focuses on climate justice and global climate governance.
+Eden has worked for a variety of environmental non-governmental organizations and government organizations including BC Parks, the United Nations Environment Programme, the Stanley Park Ecology Society and the Thetis Island Nature Conservancy.
+She was also a youth delegate with the British Columbia Council for International Cooperation to the 2021 COP26 in Glasgow.
+Eden sees addressing climate change as an unprecedented opportunity to heal our relationships with the Earth and with each other and is excited to represent the interests of youth on the Climate Solutions Council.

 Scott Maloney, vice president environment, Teck Resources